MEET: RAISSA DOUMBIA + MATHIEU NIAMKE, The Seasoning House, Troy

 This summer you have been grilling on the street in front of your restaurant.
 I know that in the Ivory Coast there is a unique style of BBQ called "vertical BBQ" or "pique".
 Can you talk about how it differs from cooking flat on the grill?

-When we spoke about clothes for our shoot, you explained that you are from two different tribes and Raissa’s traditional, formal clothing is very complicated for one person to put on.
+When we spoke about clothes for our shoot, you explained that you are from two different tribes and Raissa’s traditional, formal clothing is complicated for one person to put on.
 Can you talk a little about your different backgrounds and family heritage?

 We’re from two different tribes.
 Raissa’s tribe is called Dioula from the north of Cote d’Ivoire and Mathieu’s is Grand Bassam tribe from the south eastern of Ivory Coast - east of Abidjan.
-Raissa traditional dress is intricate with special layers and wrapping that often needs help to put on.its a symbol of heritage and respect for special occasions.
+Raissa traditional dress is intricate with special layers and wrapping that often needs help to put on.
+Its a symbol of heritage and respect for special occasions.

 How would you describe the last 5 years of your life since the 2020 lockdown in just 5 words?